If you’ve ever signed up for a complex SaaS product, there’s a good chance you’ve seen demo content without realizing it.

 The dummy data that users see when they sign up should vanish soon after they input their own, real data.
 Perhaps even immediately, depending on your product.

 Bonus points if the user doesn’t have to remove the dummy data manually and the data just auto-deletes, or the space it took up is auto-populated with the customer’s data.

-Remember: the more your demo gets in the way of your customer doing what they want to do, the more they’re going to perceive it as a hassle, instead of the inspiration it’s intended as.
+Remember: the more your demo gets in the way of your customers doing what they want to do, the more they’re going to perceive it as a hassle, instead of the inspiration it’s intended as.